Health information technology (HIT) is an important tool to improve the quality, safety, effectiveness, and

-- Secure electronic networks to deliver up-to-date records whenever and wherever the
+Secure digital networks to send and deliver up-to-date records whenever and wherever the

 Electronic transmittal of medical test results

-- Telehealth applications to enhance access to providers
+Telehealth applications to increase access to providers

-- Decision support systems to provide clinicians with information on best practices and
+Decision support systems to provide clinicians with information on best practices and

 Frequently Asked Questions